 Rapid Case Ascertainment

-- Provide support to the CCR and local hospitals for rapid case ascertainment
+- Provide support to study by leveraging the North Carolina Central Cancer Registry and local hospitals for rapid case ascertainment.

-- Allow timely interviewing and biologic specimen collection
+- Allow timely interviewing and biologic specimen collection.

-- Allow researchers to contact patients who live across the state
+- Allow researchers to contact patients who live across the state.

 The Research Process

 - Researchers should contact Heather Tipaldos, facility director of RCA, to discuss their upcoming project or grant.

 - Every project must receive IRB and CCR approval.